 - In a large bowl, mix together the whole wheat flour, white flour, flax seed, sugar, baking powder, baking soda and salt.

 - In a another large bowl, mix together buttermilk, oil, and eggs.

 - Add the dry ingredients to the wet ingredients.
 Mix until blended and moistened, making sure there is no lumps.
 Fold in the bananas and pecans until batter is smooth.

 - Grease and heat a griddle or skillet over medium low heat.
 Pour the batter into the pan swirling around to make circles.

 - Cook the pancakes on 1 side for a few minutes until the surface has some bubbles.
 Flip the pancakes and cook until golden on both sides.
 Repeat with remaining batter.

-- Serve warm with syrup and extra pecans or sliced bananas if desired.
+- Serve warm with syrup or honey and extra nuts or sliced bananas if desired.